Adapt or die.AI made it that simple.

 These aren't theories.
 They're how I've built for 6+ years.

-Build to Own, Not to Exit
+Build to Own, Not to Sell

 30+ year thinking.
 Build like Berkshire, not like a lottery ticket.